-The problem of this research is related to the monitoring of the subjective feeling of load and the feeling of physiological and psychological stress under the influence of plyometric training, and whether the said low-volume training has an impact on the internal experiences of the load of young football players.
-In this research it is also tried to determine whether additional plyometric training has significant changes in the parameters of the internal subjective training load (sRPE), and the subjective feeling of psychological and physiological stress in football players (Wellness questionnaire).
+The problem of this research is related to monitoring the subjective feeling of load and the feeling of physiological and psychological stress under the influence of plyometric training and whether the said low-volume training impacts the internal experiences of the load of young football players.
+This research also determined training whether additional plyometric significantly changes the internal subjective training load (sRPE) parameters and the subjective feeling of psychological and physiological stress in football players (Wellness questionnaire).
 Monitoring training load can be viewed in the context of maximizing training effects, reducing the incidence of injuries (16), and reducing the risk of overtraining (17).
-Also, due to the connection between the volume of training and the occurrence of injuries, monitoring the load in players of younger age categories is a very important factor in training (18).
-Research results on young athletes show that due to growth and maturation stages, a good choice of training technologies (19) but also a good distribution of training load and volume make a sports career longer (20).
-However, monitoring the load components can often be a problem for coaches and sports club employees, given that certain methods require a high level of professional knowledge as well as financial expenses of the club.
-Therefore, in this research. load monitoring variables were applied through the method of subjective load monitoring, which represents a simple, free, and effective method of load monitoring.
+Also, due to the connection between the volume of training and the occurrence of injuries, monitoring the load in players of younger age categories is an essential factor in training (18).
+Research results on young athletes show that due to growth and maturation stages, a good choice of training technologies (19) and a good distribution of training load and volume make a sports career longer (20).
+However, monitoring the load components can often be a problem for coaches and sports club employees, given that specific methods require a high level of professional knowledge as well as financial expenses of the club.
+Therefore, in this research, load monitoring variables were applied through subjective load monitoring, which represents a simple, accessible, and effective method of load monitoring.
 The previous sentence can be confirmed by its high correlation with heart rate, blood parameters, and the level of lactate concentration in the blood (21).
-In addition, the correlation and connection with external load parameters show that subjective load assessment can be a very good tool for assessing the total training load in football players of younger age categories (22).
-The use of good and valid tools during each training session for the purpose of monitoring the total training load (TL - training load) is important for optimal adaptation of athletes to training and competition and for avoiding overtraining (23).
-According to Foster et al. (24), the method of monitoring training load based on the athlete's subjective experience of training load (sRPE - session rate of perceived exertion) can be a good indicator of both intensity and volume of training.
+In addition, the correlation and connection with external load parameters show that subjective load assessment can be a perfect tool for assessing the total training load in football players of younger age categories (22).
+Using excellent and valid tools during each training session to monitor the total training load (TL training load) is essential for optimal adaptation of athletes to training and competition and for avoiding overtraining (23).
+According to Foster et al. (24), monitoring training load based on the athlete's subjective experience of training load (sRPE - session rate of perceived exertion) can be a good indicator of both intensity and training volume.

-The paper will analyze whether the subjective experience of training with additional plyometric training significantly differs in the parameters of subjective internal training load (sRPE), and the subjective feeling of psychological stress in football players (Wellness questionnaire).
-In accordance with the objectives, the following hypotheses are set:
+The paper will analyze whether the subjective experience of training with additional plyometric training significantly differs in the parameters of subjective internal training load (sRPE) and the subjective feeling of psychological stress in football players (Wellness questionnaire).
+Following the objectives, the following hypotheses are set: